 Here are three component lenses for the Schneider Kreuznach equipped Retina IIIC.
 The tiny 50/2 is on the left.
 In the middle is a Curtar 35mm F/5.6.
 There is also an F/4 Curtar 35mm lens (not shown), and it’s almost as big as the 80mm Longar F/4 lens on the right.
 All are Schneider Kreuznach Retina Xenon C lenses, with the protective containers in the rear.
 All the lenses here screw on to the front of the shutter assembly, and use the same rear group to complete the optical formula.
 Only the 50/2 is coupled to the rangefinder, the others have to be manually set to a different focus determined by the scale around the lens.
 Rodenstock Heligon and Schneider Kreuznach lenses are not interchangeable.

-Bad cell phone shot looking though the viewfinder.
-The guide lines for each component lens is visible through the viewfinder, and each one has parallax correction marks; unfortunately, adding all these lines creates a busy and distracting viewfinder.
+Bad cell phone shot looking through the viewfinder.
+The guidelines for each component lens is visible through the viewfinder, and each one has parallax correction marks; unfortunately, adding all these lines creates a busy and distracting viewfinder.
 The lines are actually a fine light gold, not thick and rainbow colored as you see here.
 The bright rangefinder patch is in the center but not too visible here because of the sun hitting the car.

 Matching lens numbers.